Design Thinking and Cultural Change in Aarhus Public Library (Denmark)

-For nearly 17 years, the public library in Aarhus, Denmark has used human centered design methods to engage their citizens in order to create relevant and vibrant libraries.
-This long term practice has also resulted in changing the culture of their organization.
+Since the late 1990s, the public library in Aarhus, Denmark has used human-centered design methods to create relevant and vibrant libraries.
+This long-term practice has also resulted in changing the culture of their organization.

 The Transformation Lab